Modern Slavery Statement 2019

 We recognise that simply advising staff of a policy is not enough and encourage vigilance to identify any issues that they may encounter either within the business or when dealing with supply chains and partners.

-Our ISMS training schedules is about to be overhauled, to include a mandatory testing element that will confirm comprehension of key policies, including Modern Slavery, Harassment and Discrimination, as well as the channels that they can use to raise concerns about any these issues.
+Our ISMS training schedules has been overhauled, and now includes a mandatory testing element that will help to confirm comprehension of key policies, including Modern Slavery, Harassment and Discrimination, as well as the channels that they can use to raise concerns about any these issues.

 Chief Executive Officer